Oscillon collapse to black holes: Models and Results

 \begin{itemize} \item For the case $\Lambda/M_p = 0.1$ we observe the behaviour shown in Fig.~\ref{fig:q1Lambda01}.
-If the effects of gravity are neglected then the solution is always meta-stable, while if they are taken into account the oscillon collapses to a black hole for all cases above $M \geq 2.63 \, M_p^2/m$.
+In the absence of gravity the solution is always meta-stable - self-interactions are sufficient to support the profile, while with both self-interactions and gravity the profile collapses to a black hole for all cases above $M \geq 2.63 \, M_p^2/m$.

-\item For $\Lambda/M_p = 0.3$ the solutions always disperse with $G=0$, as the field inside the oscillon mainly probes the quadratic part of the potential.
+\item For $\Lambda/M_p = 0.3$ the solutions always disperse with $G=0$, as the field mainly probes the quadratic part of the potential.
 On the other hand, the solution collapses to a black hole when $G=1$ and the initial total mass of the oscillon takes intermediate values $2.6 \, M_p^2/m \leq M \leq 3 \, M_p^2/m$.
 It appears to restabilise at the highest mass, which we attribute to the same reasons described in the $q=0$ case above.

-\item For the case $\Lambda/M_p = 1$, the oscillon collapses to a black hole for cases above that with a total mass of the oscillon $M \geq 2.6 \, M_p^2/m$.
-On the other hand, the oscillon always disperses if the effects of gravity are neglected, as illustrated in Fig.~\ref{fig:q1Lambda1}.
+\item For the case $\Lambda/M_p = 1$, we find collapse to a black hole for cases above mass $M \geq 2.6 \, M_p^2/m$.
+On the other hand, the profile always disperses if the effects of gravity are neglected, as illustrated in Fig.~\ref{fig:q1Lambda1}.

 \end{itemize}